Marco Reus: 2014–15 season

+At the beginning of the season, Reus was not part of the squad that won the 2014 DFL-Supercup with 2–0 over Bayern Munich, due to the lack of fitness after having returned from a partial tear of the syndesmosis.

 In the second match of the 2014–15 Bundesliga against FC Augsburg, Reus scored one goal and helped set up another.
 Dortmund went to win the match by 3–2.
 In September 2014, he was diagnosed with an ankle injury.
 On 22 October, having returned from injury, Reus contributed a goal and assist in their 4–0 Champions League group stage away win against Galatasaray.
 On 1 November, he scored the only goal for Dortmund in their 2–1 away loss against their rivals Bayern Munich.

 Despite prior injury concerns, Reus started Dortmund's match away to SC Paderborn on 22 November and scored to put them 2–0 up.
 He was stretchered off in the second half, however, after which Paderborn equalised for a final score of 2–2.
 The injury ruled him out until January 2015.
 On 10 February, Reus signed a contract extension with Dortmund, keeping him at the club until 2019.
+With Dortmund he would reach the DFB-Pokal final, after a victory on penalties against Bayern in the semis.
+Reus and his team would lose 3–1 against league runner-up Wolfsburg at Olympiastadion, failing to win his third final with the club and thus his first major trophy.

 2015–16 season

 On 5 August 2015, Reus scored a goal in Borussia Dortmund's 5–0 win against Wolfsberger AC to advance into the 2015–16 Europa League play-off round.
 On 15 August, he then opened the 2015–16 league campaign with a goal and an assist in a 4–0 home win against his former club Borussia Mönchengladbach.
 On 28 August, he scored a hat-trick in their 7–2 home win against Odds BK to qualify for the 2015–16 UEFA Europa League.
+Reus and Dortmund would be knocked out of the Europa League in April 2016 by Liverpool in the quarterfinals, in a late 4–3 loss (5–4 on aggregate) at Anfield, in which he scored in the 57th minute to make it 3–1 (4–2 on aggregate), after leading the second leg match twice by a two goal difference, failing to qualify for the semi-final of the competition.

 On 20 April 2016, Reus was one of three goalscorers as Borussia won 3–0 away at Hertha BSC in the semi-final of the DFB-Pokal.
 He finished the 2015–16 season with total of 23 goals and 8 assists in 43 appearances.
+Around this time, Reus became part of a collaboration between the German Football Association and The LEGO Group, who in May 2016 released a Europe-exclusive collectible minifigure series, with Reus featured as the thirteenth of sixteen minifigures in the collection.